Balance Transfer APR

-In short, a credit card balance transfer allows you to move debt from one credit card to another to save money on finance charges (interest), which are borne out of high APR.
+Quick refresher: A credit card balance transfer allows you to move credit card debt from one credit card to another to save money on finance charges (interest), which are born out of high APR.

 Existing credit card balance: $5,000